neon-software-dev/Accela/README.md

 ### Python

-Download/install python3 if you want to use the prepare_dependencies script
+Download/install python3 if you want to use the dependencies script.

 ### Windows Developer Prompt

-On Windows: The instructions below for running the prepare_dependencies script and building the project from a command prompt must be run from a Visual Studio Developer Command Prompt which has msbuild available.
+On Windows: The instructions below for running the dependencies script and building the project from a command prompt must be run from a Visual Studio Developer Command Prompt which has msbuild available.

 ### Building Accela